PiotrBerebecki/authentication-authorisation-notes/README.md

     throw err;
   }

+  // Once you've registered your scheme, you need a way to use it.
+This is where strategies come in.
-  // register a strategy with a name 'base', you are free to call it what you like server.auth.strategy('base', 'cookie', 'optional', {
+  // Register a strategy with a name 'base', you are free to call it what you like server.auth.strategy('base', 'cookie', 'optional', {
     password: process.env.COOKIE_PASSWORD,
     cookie: 'name-of-cookie-on-client',